ren1el/calendar-ai/README.md

 - ✅ One appointment can be made per day
 - ✅ Appointments can be edited and deleted

-Created using only React, using localStorage for data persistence.
+Created using only React, using localStorage for data persistence and made to be mobile responsive.